npa02012/blog_posts/spark_scala/README.md

 How to build a Spark application written in Scala.

 This work is done in the environment created in [this post](https://github.com/npa02012/blog_posts/tree/master/k8s_aws_setup).

+Note that this sample project is built using the instructions from the official [Spark 3.0.1 Quick Start Guide](http://spark.apache.org/docs/3.0.1/quick-start.html#self-contained-applications).
+Minor adjustments may have to be made if different versions of spark/scala are used (particularily in **build.sbt** and **run_scala.sh**).

 ### Install Scala and sbt